Major software architectures: monolithic, service-oriented, and microservices

 - Webhook.
 It receives data from third-party services using the webhook mechanism and adds an event to the AMQP queue to create a new history.

 - Websocket.
-It implements clients' notifications about various changes or events on the server side using the WebSocket protocol.
+It implements clients' notifications about various changes or events on the server side using the WebSocket ReactJS protocol.
 We have an article about WebSocket advantages and disadvantages.

 - Stock.
 It handles certain events from the AMQP queue.